-2. GENERAL PRECAUTIONS - SYSTEM LEAK CHECK
+2. SYSTEM LEAK CHECK.

 Identification and elimination of any system fitting leaks is extremely important to ensure a trouble free system.
 A system that contains a partial charge can be leak tested and recharged without evacuating the system.
 The system can be pressurized with nitrogen or R134a refrigerant.
-A system which has been evacuated should be filled to a pressure of at least 50 psig of refrigerant or 150 psig nitrogen prior to the leak survey.
-See page 45 for more details.
+A system which has been evacuated should be filled to a pressure of at least 50 psig of refrigerant or 150 psig nitrogen prior to the leak survey (See CHAPTER 8).

-3. TORQUE SEAL
+3. TORQUE SEAL.